lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### LSB CDA

-The LSB action is used together with the "MSB" MO to avoid sending the higher part of the packet field if that part is already known by the receiving end.
+The LSB(y) action is used together with the "MSB(x)" MO to avoid sending the higher part of the packet field if that part is already known by the receiving end.
 A length can be specified in the rule to indicate how many bits have to be sent.
-If the length is not specified, the number of bits sent is the original header field length minus the length specified in the MSB MO.
+If the length is not specified, the number of bits sent is the original header field length minus the length specified in the MSB(x) MO.

-The compressor sends the 'y' Least Significant Bits (e.g. LSB of the length field).
+The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor combines the value received with the Target Value depending on the field type.

 If this action is made on a variable length field, the size of the Compressed Residue in bytes has to be sent as described in {{#chap-CDA}}.